Electoral roll search 2021

 Who are you searching for on the Electoral Roll ?

 An Electoral roll search can help you find or locate a person and trace their UK address details, by finding an address for anybody in the UK.
 Searches can be carried out online with many free results possible, and take just a few seconds to complete.
 The electoral roll (electoral register) is a national database of every adult residing in the UK today.
 It lists the full name, age, occupation and home address for every person at a particular location, that is eligible to vote in elections.
-Start your search below:
+Start your electoral roll search below:

-You can search by filling out the box above to find a persons UK address details, you will then see the results.
+You can search the electoral roll by filling out the box above to find a persons UK address details, you will then see the results.
 If there are no free results available then you will be able to see basic details of premium results.
 You can choose to buy credits if you want to see these.
-Credits don't cost much and work out at a few pence each, but remember to check if the person you are trying to find shows up in the free section first!
-Searching is fast and very accurate.
+Credits don't cost much and work out at a few pence each, but remember to check if the person you are trying to find shows up in the free section first! to search the electoral roll is fast and very accurate.

-2021 Electoral rolls data has now been added, over 1.9 million new names and address data is available!
+2021 Electoral roll search data has now been added, over 1.9 million new names and address data is available!

 The roll is produced in two versions, the full version and the edited version.
 You can elect not to have your electoral data made available on the edited (open) version if you so wish, although credit reference agencies can still access this to verify your details when applying for loans etc.

 The edited version is made available to the public for any purpose, and searching it is a very quick way to trace a person to any UK address.

 What Information Will I See When I Search the records?

 When you search the electoral roll you will see the results as in the below example.
 The top section are totally free results (just register for free to see them) The bottom section are the premium results and will require you to purchase credits in order to see the full address and occupant details for your electoral roll search

 We provide electoral roll searches for 2000 - 2021: